 \section{Ordinal-real definability in tame mice}

-In this section we prove some results for tame mice, including Theorem \ref{thm:tame_e_def_from_x}, which has the consequence that every tame mouse satisfying $\ZFC$, satisfies ``$V=\HOD_x$ for some real $x$'', and also that every tame mouse satisfying ``$\om_1$ exists'' satisfies ``there is a wellorder of $\RR$ definable from a real parameter over $\her_{\om_2}$'' (the wellorder is just the canonical one of $\Momone^M$).
-This answers an (implicit) question of Steel and Schindler from \cite[p.~2]{sile}.
+In this section we prove some results for tame mice, including Theorem \ref{thm:tame_e_def_from_x}, which has the consequence that every tame mouse satisfying $\ZFC$ satisfies ``$V=\HOD_x$ for some real $x$'', and also that every tame mouse satisfying ``$\om_1$ exists'' satisfies ``there is a wellorder of $\RR$ definable over $\her_{\om_2}$ from a real parameter'' (the wellorder is just the canonical one of $\Momone^M$).
+As mentioned in the introduction, this answers the (implicit) question of Schindler and Steel from \cite[p.~752]{sile}.
 The methods are, moreover, very similar to those of \cite{sile}.

 \begin{dfn} For an $\om$-mouse $M$, or for a mouse $M$ satisfying ``$V=\HC$'', $\Sigma_M$ denotes the unique $(\om,\om_1+1)$-iteration strategy for $M$.